 The industry-leading efficiency of Airbus’ A320 Family – of which the A321 is a member – will be further enhanced in 2015 with the service introduction of its new engine option jetliner versions.

-Incorporating Airbus’ “Sharklet” wing tip devices and two new engine choices, the A320neo Family offers maximum benefit with minimal changes from baseline A319s, A320s and A321s – delivering fuel savings of up to 15 per cent, along with additional range of up to 500 nautical miles/900 km. or 2 tonnes of extra payload.
+Incorporating Airbus’ “Sharklet” wing tip devices and two new engine choices, the A320neo Family offers maximum benefit with minimal changes from baseline A319s, A320s and A321s – delivering per seat fuel improvements of 20 per cent, along with additional range of up to 500 nautical miles/900 km. or 2 tonnes of extra payload.

 For the A321neo, Airbus is increasing seating capacity with optimised use of cabin space, increased exit limits and a new cabin door configuration.
 This “Cabin-Flex” option will increase the jetliner’s maximum certified capacity to 240 seats, while still accommodating Airbus’ modern comfort standard of at least 18-inch wide seats.